mxgross/EasyBackupBundle/Readme.md

+### EasyBackup
-###A Kimai 2 plugin, which allows you to backup your environment with a single click.
+A Kimai 2 plugin, which allows you to backup your environment with a single click.

 After the installation a new menu entry `EasyBackup` is created.
 There you can create a new backup by clicking the `Create Backup` button.
 Afterwards all created backups will be listet at the page